FrankDoka/Doka-front-end/content/projects/frank-doka-project-1/index.md

 11. **Infrastructure as Code (IaC):** Configure AWS resources like DynamoDB tables, API Gateway, and Lambda functions using an AWS SAM (Serverless Application Model) template.
 Deploy these resources effortlessly using AWS SAM CLI.

-12. **Source Control:** Employ GitHub for version control, enabling seamless updates to both the back-end API and front-end website.
+12. **Source Control:** Employ GitHub for version control, enabling seamless updates to both the backend API and frontend website.

 13. **CI/CD (Backend):** Implement GitHub Actions to automate tests and deployments.
 Whenever updates are pushed to SAM template or Python code, tests are executed, and if successful, the SAM app is packaged and deployed to AWS.